Forests Commission Victoria: 1983 to 1990

 Also the new departmental arrangements and resources were severely tested during the summer of 1984/85 when 111 fires started from lightning in just one day.
 Only some of the people from agencies other than the former Forests Commission had previous firefighting experience.
 Many of the lightning strikes started in remote, inaccessible mountains where firefighting was difficult, hazardous and time-consuming.
 They burnt more than 150,000 ha with a perimeter in excess of 1,000 km before they were brought under control.
 At its peak more than 3,000 people were on fire fronts or support roles including 2,000 from CFL, 500 CFA volunteers, 449 Armed Services personnel, 120 sawmill employees and 50 State Electricity Commission employees.
 Major equipment used included 75 bulldozers, 400 tankers, 20 helicopters and 16 fixed-wing aircraft.

-1990 – New beginnings
+1990

 Following the initial turmoil of amalgamation, CFL enjoyed a period of relative stability and consolidation over the next seven years until 1990.
 But departmental fortunes then became increasingly tied to State political upheavals, firstly coinciding with the appointment of the new Labor Premier, Joan Kirner in August 1990 and then later when Jeff Kennett's Liberal government swept to power in October 1992.

 This pattern continued over the next three decades with seven more major departmental name changes: